jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     AssertionError: 'value' != 'default'

-  it looks like the get_ :ref:`method<functions>` has a condition where it returns the value if the key is in the dictionary_ or it returns the default argument when the key is not in the dictionary_.
+  the get_ :ref:`method<functions>` has a condition.
+When the key is NOT in the dictionary_, it returns the default argument, when the key is in the dictionary_, it returns its value.
 I change the expectation to match

   .. code-block:: python